Králíky

 Králíky (/cs/; Grulich) is a town in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
-It has about 4,100 inhabitants.
+It has about 4,000 inhabitants.
+The town is located near the Tichá Orlice River, near the border with Poland.

+Králíky was founded in the 16th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument is the pilgrimage site Hora Matky Boží with the Church of the Assumption of the Virgin Mary, which is protected as a national cultural monument.

 Administrative division

 Králíky consists of 11 municipal parts (in brackets population according to the 2021 census):